-Many people are confused about how to use social media for business.
-We see this all the time — a realtor posts listing after listing and doesn’t get much response.
-But the key to social is that it’s social.
+You see it all the time — a realtor posts listing after listing and doesn’t get much response.
+But the key to social media is that it’s social.
 You have to get in there and talk to people.
-Did one of your former clients just have a baby?
-Comment on that baby’s cuteness.
-Did your sister’s college friend just graduate from business school?
-Reach out and ask a question about how she enjoyed her experience.
-The more naturally you talk to people online, the more socially “present” you will be.
-And when people do see your listings, they’ll remember that you’re a “realtor they know.”
-They’ll reach out when they’re ready to buy a home, or they’ll recommend you to someone else.
+That way, when people do see your listings, they’ll remember that you’re a “realtor they know.”
+They’ll reach out when they’re ready to buy, or they’ll recommend you to someone else.

-When you post to social media, remember to keep things light and fun:
+When you post to social media, remember to:

-- At your next open house, post a pic of yourself with a hot, steaming cup of coffee at the entrance.
+- Keep things light and fun, when you’re not educating.
+At your next open house, post a pic of yourself with a hot, steaming cup of coffee at the entrance.
 Write: “Now accepting visitors!
-There are chocolate donuts here, and I can’t eat them all by myself!”
+These chocolate donuts aren’t going to eat themselves!”

-- Keep posting all the wonderful events you do.
+- Continue posting all the wonderful events you do.
 Even if someone doesn’t drop by that day, they may drop by a month later.

 Resolution #2: I will show people what truly makes me great.

-To clients, you’re just another salesperson until you’re not.
-When you’re trying hard to promote yourself, it’s easy to get lost in the trap of providing too much information on your flyers.
-Do your clients really need to know your business number, your cell number, your fax number, and your middle name?
-Do they really need to know that your team has over 100+ years of combined experience?
+To clients, you’re just another salesperson — until you’re not.
+When you’re trying hard to promote yourself, it’s easy to get stuck in the trap of providing too much information on your flyers.
+Do your clients really need to know your business number, your cell number, and your middle name?
+Do they need to know that your team has over 100+ years of combined experience?
 Not really.

-Your clients want to know how you’re different from anyone else who wants their business:
+Your clients want to hear how you’re different from anyone else who wants their business:

 - Be upfront with people.
 Let them know what makes you better at what you do.

-- If you’re looking at yourself, and you’re thinking, “Well, I’m not sure what I’m better at,” ask a colleague.
+- If you can’t come up with any self-selling features, ask a colleague.
 You may have forgotten how great you are at keeping in touch with your clients throughout the buying process.

 Resolution #3: I will become the finest amateur photographer.

-Your iPhone or Android is a powerful tool that can help you turn mediocre pictures into glorious pieces of art.
-With the advent of Instagram, there is no excuse for bad photos of homes.
-Instagram makes it incredibly easy to add a quick filter to brighten up a badly lit shot or edit out the mess in the background.
+Your iPhone or Android is a powerful tool that can help you turn mediocre pictures into glorious works of art.
+With the advent of Instagram, there’s no excuse for bad photos of homes.
+Instagram makes it incredibly easy to add a quick filter to brighten up a poorly lit shot or to edit out the mess in the background.

-Take some photos of your own home and play with filters to discover how quickly and easily you can become a master at this:
+Take some photos of your own home and play with filters to discover how quickly you can become a master at this: